woodfrog/json_parser/README.md

    tree (AST).
 It basically further checks the correctness of the token list and convert the token list into a long HTML string.
 If there is syntax error the parsing phase would fail and print corresponding error messages on stdout.

+### How to run

+1. go build
+2. ./json_parser inputFileName.json > outputFileName.html

+or use go run parser.go input_stream.go tokenizer.go inputFileName.json >
+outputFileName.html.
+But it's rather cumbersome.

+### Other notes
+1. For the top-level rule, I read some documents and consider any valid JSON value to be the top-level object.
+So that array can also be at top-level.

+2. The color settings for different components can be easily changed in the **HTML color Table defined in parser.go**.